bits-sass/utils-link/README.md

 ## Available utility classes

-* `u-linkClean` - link with clean style
+* `u-linkClean` - link without any text-decoration
-* `u-linkComplex` - complex link with a specified target, that receives all styles
+* `u-linkComplex` - complex link with a specified target that is underlined
 * `u-linkBlock` - block-level link
 * `u-linkPseudo` - button styled to look like an anchor